79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: France

-By 8 June, under renewed German attacks, 1st Armoured Division, 51st (Highland) Division and assorted other British forces were withdrawing to the Seine.
+By 8 June, under renewed German attacks, the 1st Armoured and the 51st (Highland) Infantry Division and other assorted British forces withdrew to the Seine.
 That night, with much of the town and oil depots set on fire by the raids, 'Cuckoo Section' of 79th (HY) AA Rgt ferried the four highly secret GL radar transmitter trailers and their receiver trailers across the river to Honfleur, followed by 247 Bty with the mobile guns.

-With the enemy closing on Le Havre (51st (H) Division was cut off and forced to surrender), 3 AA Bde was ordered to evacuate.
+With the enemy closing on Le Havre, the 51st (Highland) Infantry Division was cut off and forced to surrender, 3 AA Bde was ordered to evacuate.
 On the night of 11/12 June 246 Bty disabled their static guns and boarded the Southern Railway ferry SS Brittany, which took them to Cherbourg-en-Cotentin.
 RHQ and most of 248 Bty followed the next night aboard SS St Briac.
 In a week of prolonged action, 15 enemy aircraft had been destroyed and many of the dive-bombing attacks by Junkers Ju 87 Stukas disrupted.

 Operation Aerial, to evacuate the remainder of the British forces from France was now under way.
 From Cherbourg, RHQ and the two batteries without equipment were shunted by train between Nantes and Rennes before being evacuated from St Nazaire aboard SS Duchess of York and reaching Liverpool on 18 June.
 The party of 248 Bty that had stayed to disable the guns was evacuated through St Malo.
 247 Battery, operating directly under 3 AA Bde, deployed to defend Rennes and then moved to St Nazaire on 18 June, when it dumped its disabled guns in the dock and boarded SS Glenaffric and was evacuated to Plymouth.

 Cuckoo Section joined 3 AA Bde HQ at Martigné on 9 June and moved to Nantes on 11 June.
 On 14 June it was joined by two transmitters and receivers from 73rd HAA Rgt and on 16 June by two more transmitters.
 With great difficulty, the section got all the secret equipment aboard the SS Marslew which sailed on 18 June and docked at Falmouth, Cornwall, the following day.